imr-framework/spiral-fmri/README.md

 # spiral-fMRI

 **Please note:** You need to install Pulseq interpreter on your system before running any Pulseq sequence.
+Visit their [GitHub page](http://pulseq.github.io/) for more information

 In **PRESTO_pulseq.py**:
 1. Change the system limits if you need to.
 We have tested our implementation with these limits: